 The garden was sloping up and really unlevel with some patchy grass and a huge, rusty old trampoline in the middle of it; when the previous owner asked if we’d like to keep it, I jumped at the chance (see what I did there….) but in fact she was the one laughing as she didn’t need to get rid of the thing.
 It was awful and the grass underneath it had completely died from zero sunlight getting through – which sort of matched the rest of the patchy uneven grass in the garden.

 The back of the garden was just a thickset row of hedges, which just added to the overall feeling of a brown, bushy, enclosed back garden.

 The most obvious place to start was the back of the garden where the sun hits most, so we decided we’d like a raised platform area built.
-We instructed a company to level out the garden,tear down the spider infested shed and hedges and get to work on building up a patio area.
-We wanted raised beds and a summerhouse to replace the rotten old shed; I still can’t believe it withstood Storm Doris.
-We opted to have shingling around by the summer house so it gave it a bit of contrast from the slabs.
+We instructed a company to level out the garden, tear down the spider infested shed and hedges and get to work on building up a patio area.

 The whole process took about six weeks.

 Once all of the hedges had been taken down, our wonky fence appeared!
 We decided to paint it black to contrast with the lighter patio slabs and also the summerhouse, which we had painted a creamy grey colour.
 We planted four big bushy bamboos along the back – neither of us are gardeners so we wanted something that could be pretty hardy, eventually cover the whole of the fence in time and be able to withstand the English weather.

 The corner plot bit is now home to a sprawling acer.
 And for some reason we decided to buy another trampoline…